 - Auto-grouped assets

 The Auto grouping of assets is by default off.
-No tabs are visible and the loaded asset is identified by its title/sub-title or by using the properties tab from the meta-module to the right of the player module.
-Observe that the media player is available from the Workspace 3 (W3).
+No tabs are visible, and the loaded asset is identified by its title/sub-title or by using the properties tab from the meta-module to the right of the player module.
+Observe that the media player is available from Workspace 3 (W3).
 Select an asset from the Thumb view (W1) or List view (W2) by clicking on the desired asset and go to W3.

 The use of Tabs in the Title module to obtain the Auto grouping feature is basically defined in three operations.

 - Planning - What media content to concatenate, define the users, their needs, and present the content.

 - Metadata - Define a unique Id for the Event.
 For a soccer game, it is typical to define and use a unique "match Id" that will be the common identifier.

 - Configuration - Defining the rules, architecture, and Tab design.

 The below image shows an example of a unique metadata Id used by one of Mediabank Customers.